- Sort By Use

 Preliminary studies with weightlifters found that those who took citrulline malate had a greater number of repetitions, suggesting that it may potentially help to increase power outputs during exercise.
 These weightlifters also showed reduced muscle soreness after their high volume repetitions.

-Small clinical studies have shown that citrulline malate may improve the overall health of your heart and arteries.
+Small clinical studies have shown that citrulline malate may support cardiovascular health.
 In one study, a group of healthy male subjects who took citrulline were found to have improved arterial function as their arterial walls were made to be less stiff.
-Other studies suggest that citrulline may help lower blood pressure and improve cardiac function.
+Other studies suggest that citrulline may regulate blood pressure.